WombatRancher/tripsit-dev/README.md

 2. Click Save
 2. Right click on the server you just created and select Connect
 2. Right click on the Databases node and select Refresh
+2. Click on the tripsit database
+2. At the top click Tools > Grant Wizard
+2. On the object selection tab, select all objects and click next
+2. On the Priviledge Selection tab, click the plus sign
+2. In the new row, for Grantee select 'tripbot_discord' and for Priviledges select 'All', click next
+2. On the Review tab, click Finish

+You may need to restart the bot using
+> ./tsctl up

+# Extra tasks
+**Confirm the environment is up** \
+To see running containers, use the docker desktop app or run:
+> docker container ps

+**Watch tripbot logs** \
+Use the docker desktop app or run:
+> npm run tripbotLogs

 You should see a database called tripsit